kelliwise/100-days-of-code/log.md

 ### Day 5: January 5, 2018 (CSS)

 **Today's Progress**: Was stuck waiting on hold, so I hopped over to Free Code Camp and finished up the first half of "Responsive Design with Bootstrap".
+And then I finished that section and got to the beginning of the jQuery section.

 **Thoughts**: Working on the certification as a front end developer.